syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 Dim table As WTable = TryCast(section.Tables(0), WTable)

-'Access the instance of the first row in the table
+'Accessess the instance of the first row in the table

 Dim row As WTableRow = table.Rows(0)

-'Specify the row height
+'Specifies the row height

 row.Height = 20

-'Specify the row height type
+'Specifies the row height type

 row.HeightType = TableRowHeightType.AtLeast

-'Access the instance of the first cell in the row
+'Accessess the instance of the first cell in the row

 Dim cell As WTableCell = row.Cells(0)

-'Apecify the cell back ground color
+'Specifies the cell back ground color

 cell.CellFormat.BackColor = Color.FromArgb(192, 192, 192)

-'Specify the same padding as table option as false to preserve current cell padding
+'Specifies the same padding as table option as false to preserve current cell padding

 cell.CellFormat.SamePaddingsAsTable = False

-'Specify the left, right, top and bottom padding of the cell
+'Specifies the left, right, top and bottom padding of the cell

 cell.CellFormat.Paddings.Left = 5